 What else can I do that weekend?

-TMC is the centerpiece of an all-day event at Sunday River that includes free outdoor music, barbecues, and a full range of activities including chairlift rides, twin ziplines, and golf.
-The town of Bethel and the surrounding region has lots to offer including canoe trips and fishing on the Androscoggin River, tons of hiking throughout the region, plenty of options for lodging and restaurants, and more.
+TMC is the centerpiece of an all-day event that includes free music, barbecues, and a range of including chairlift rides and ziplines.
+The town of Bethel has lots to offer including canoe trips and fishing on the Androscoggin River, tons of hiking in the region, plenty of options for lodging and restaurants, and more.

 Where can I leave my kids?

 Despite plentiful parking, please do not leave them in the car.
-Child care will be available in Sunday River's state-licensed facility next to South Ridge Lodge on the day of the event between 9:00am and 4:00pm for $15 per hour, and $10 per hour for additional siblings.
+Child care is available at Sunday River's state-licensed facility next to South Ridge Lodge on the day of the event between 9:00am and 4:00pm.
 Reservations are highly recommended - please call 207-824-5083.